sudarshanmhasrup/sudarshanmhasrup/readme.md

 ### QnA

-Do you want to know more about me?
-Don't worry: here are some questions and my answers, so you can see if we vibe as co-developers.
-If you share the same preferences, then we’re even.
+We developers are normal human beings, and with that said, we share common hobbies and preferences.
+To help you know me more as a person, I've listed some questions along with answers about my hobbies and preferences.
+If you share the same hobbies and preferences, then we’re even.
 Let’s work together and collaborate!

 **1) What's my favorite IDE?**

-- Android Studio (basically any IDE that uses IntelliJ IDEA as its foundation).
+- Android Studio (basically any IDE that uses IntelliJ as its foundation).

 **2) What's my favorite programming language?**